Skip Navigation LinksTitle-V-Application-Narrative

 Activities:

-• DHCS/ISCD will continue Interagency Agreements with the University of California, Davis and the University of California, San Francisco to ensure that specialty/subspecialty medical expertise are provided to fill critical gaps.
+• DHCS/ISCD will continue Interagency Agreements with the University of California, Davis and the University of California, San Francisco to ensure the provision of appropriate specialty/subspecialty medical expertise.

 • DHCS/ISCD will continue to process provider applications for CCS paneling in a timely manner.

-• DHCS/ICSD will continue to improve/streamline CCS review processes to ensure that comprehensive desk reviews and facility site visits are conducted in a timely manner.
+• DHCS/ISCD will continue to improve/streamline CCS review processes to ensure that comprehensive desk reviews and facility site visits are conducted in a timely manner.

 • DHCS/ISCD will continue to implement processes to improve the timeliness of eligibility determinations and service authorization requests.